About

 Location adjustments

-Students who attend an eligible school either in UOW’s catchment area or in regional NSW will receive for three adjustment points.
+Students who attend an eligible school either in UOW’s catchment area or in regional NSW will receive for 3 adjustment points.
 When you apply through UAC, these points will be automatically added to your selection rank.

 For a full list of the eligible schools, visit the UOW website.